World War II - The Chat Pile Ore-Dressing and Beneficiation Mill

 Lead and barite in principle are simple to separate when they come from a Valles Mines deposit, you just wash the

 clay off and what is left is the ore.
-Unfortunately, in doing that in 1942,
+Unfortunately, in doing that in 1942 with tailings,

-not only were fine lead particles lost but they were deposited in the stream bed downstream from the Chat Pile for
+not only were fine lead particles washed into the creek but they washed downstream from the Chat Pile for

 Because smithsonite resembled red clay, was very similar in weight, and bonded when wet to the

-goethite (iron oxide) which also weighed and looked the same, things did not go well and a local uproar followed.
+goethite (iron oxide) which also weighed and looked the same, things did not go well and a local uproar followed from people downstream

 All three ingredients got washed downstream together, mistaken as huge amounts of waste mud.
-Little zinc got
+Very little zinc got

-those washings can be detected in nooks and crannies of the creek bed and that century old technology was never u
+those washings can be detected in nooks and crannies of the creek bed and that century-old technology was never

-On a brighter side, just like Valles Mines lead had helped win the Revolutionary War, the
+Valles Mines lead helped win the Revolutionary War, the 1780

-Battle For St. Louis, Fort San Carlos), the Civil War and WW I, the lead supplied from the Chat Pile Mill during WWII
+Battle For St. Louis at Fort San Carlos, the Civil War, WW I and then WW II with the lead supplied from the Chat Pile

 INNOVATION - When is the Future going to get here?

 What has happened to mining technology since WWII?
 A whole lot.
-Valles miners never saw modern technology like electric
+Valle miners never saw modern technology like electric

 lights in the mines.
 Miners were thrilled when they could wear their then-new carbide lamps on their heads instead